Homepage > Residents > Water > Service Line Inventory

 • Summer 2024: Second point of confirmation on customer-owned service lines older than 1961 will be completed.

-• Fall 2024: The inventory will be made publicly available.
+• Fall 2024: The inventory was made publicly available.

 Frequently Asked Questions